 Owning a home can be a rewarding experience, but it comes with a number of responsibilities, like purchasing homeowners insurance.
 In Alabama, homeowners pay an average of $1,624 per year for $250k of dwelling coverage.
 Although the state’s median property value is just $147,900—significantly lower than the national average value of $229,700—having homeowners insurance is still important for Alabama residents.

 Most homeowners insurance policies protect your home against covered perils, or qualifying events, that can cause damage to your home and your personal belongings.
 Because Alabama is located in a region that is prone to hurricanes, purchasing homeowners insurance in the state can be costly.
-However, homeowners insurance helps pay to repair or replace your home if it is impacted by covered hazards such as extreme weather, fire or theft.
+However, by wisely choosing a home insurance company, you may be able to get the coverage you need without paying excess.

 |Home insurance company||Average annual premium for $250K liability||J.D.
 Power score|

 For Alabama homeowners looking for more centralized home insurance companies, Centauri may be a great option.
 Though the company only operates within nine states — mainly along the Southeast region — its agents are well-experienced in situations impacted by storm weather.
 Some of the coverages it offers include protections for other structures, such as your garage or shed, additional living expenses during repairs and equipment breakdown insurance.

 State Farm is known for offering a wide range of coverage options, affordable premiums and discounts to help Alabama customers save money.
 Its home insurance policies generally cover damages caused by weather, vehicles, theft, vandalism and accidental water leakages, among other common coverages.